macklab/hippcircuit/README.md

 * ASHS
 * ITK-SNAP

-## Setting Up Environment
-This pipeline was developed on [Compute Canada's](https://www.alliancecan.ca/en) resources at [SciNet](https://scinethpc.ca/), but can be adapted for other supercomputers.
-Most software is available as modules at SciNet.
-The necessary software can be  `Python.2.7` is compatible with the following software versions.

 ## BIDS
 Data should be in [BIDS format](https://bids.neuroimaging.io/).
 Dicoms can be converted to BIDS format using [Dcm2Bids](https://github.com/UNFmontreal/Dcm2Bids).